ddella/Syslog-NG/README.md

 ### Get the official rsyslog/syslog_appliance_alpine

-Open a `terminal` and change the directory to where all the `Rsyslog` files are hosted.
-That should be `$PWD/rsyslog`.
+Open a `terminal` and change the directory to where all the `Syslog-NG` files are hosted.

 ```sh
 cd Syslog-NG